Alfred Tarski: Career

-Tarski was extroverted, quick-witted, strong-willed, energetic, and sharp-tongued.
-He preferred his research to be collaborative — sometimes working all night with a colleague — and was very fastidious about priority.

-A charismatic leader and teacher, known for his brilliantly precise yet suspenseful expository style, Tarski had intimidatingly high standards for students, but at the same time he could be very encouraging, and particularly so to women — in contrast to the general trend.
-Some students were frightened away, but a circle of disciples remained, many of whom became world-renowned leaders in the field.

-Tarski supervised twenty-four Ph.D. dissertations including (in chronological order) those of Andrzej Mostowski, Bjarni Jónsson, Julia Robinson, Robert Vaught, Solomon Feferman, Richard Montague, James Donald Monk, Haim Gaifman, Donald Pigozzi and Roger Maddux, as well as Chen Chung Chang and Jerome Keisler, authors of Model Theory (1973), a classic text in the field.
-He also strongly influenced the dissertations of Alfred Lindenbaum, Dana Scott, and Steven Givant.
-Five of Tarski's students were women, a remarkable fact given that men represented an overwhelming majority of graduate students at the time.
-However, he had extra-marital affairs with at least two of these students.
-After he showed another of his female students' work to a male colleague, the colleague published it himself, leading her to leave the graduate study and later move to a different university and a different advisor.
+Tarski supervised twenty-four Ph.D. dissertations, including those of – in chronological order – Andrzej Mostowski, Bjarni Jónsson, Julia Robinson, Robert Vaught, Solomon Feferman, Richard Montague, James Donald Monk, Haim Gaifman, Donald Pigozzi, and Roger Maddux, as well as Chen Chung Chang and Jerome Keisler, authors of Model Theory (1973), a classic in the field.
+He also strongly influenced the dissertations of Adolf Lindenbaum, Dana Scott, and Steven Givant.

+Five of Tarski's students were women, remarkably so, given that men were then the overwhelming majority of graduate students.
+He had extramarital affairs with at least two of the women.
+After he showed the work of another female student to a male colleague, the colleague published it himself, causing the woman to break off her graduate studies and later move to a different university.

-Tarski lectured at University College, London (1950, 1966), the Institut Henri Poincaré in Paris (1955), the Miller Institute for Basic Research in Science in Berkeley (1958–60), the University of California at Los Angeles (1967), and the Pontifical Catholic University of Chile (1974–75).
-Among many distinctions garnered over the course of his career, Tarski was elected to the United States National Academy of Sciences, the British Academy and the Royal Netherlands Academy of Arts and Sciences in 1958, received honorary degrees from the Pontifical Catholic University of Chile in 1975, from Marseilles' Paul Cézanne University in 1977 and from the University of Calgary, as well as the Berkeley Citation in 1981.
-Tarski presided over the Association for Symbolic Logic, 1944–46, and the International Union for the History and Philosophy of Science, 1956–57.
-He was also an honorary editor of Algebra Universalis.
+Tarski lectured at University College, London (1950, 1966), the Institut Henri Poincaré in Paris (1955), the Miller Institute for Basic Research in Science at Berkeley (1958–60), the University of California at Los Angeles (1967), and the Pontifical Catholic University of Chile (1974–75).

+Among many distinctions garnered over his career, Tarski was elected to the United States National Academy of Sciences, the British Academy, and the Royal Netherlands Academy of Arts and Sciences in 1958; and received honorary degrees from the Pontifical Catholic University of Chile in 1975, from Marseille's Paul Cézanne University in 1977, and from the University of Calgary, as well as a Berkeley Citation in 1981.

+Tarski presided over the Association for Symbolic Logic, 1944–46, and the International Union for the History and Philosophy of Science, 1956–57; and was an honorary editor of Algebra Universalis.